simplysh/enso/README.md

 ## Built-in function expressions

 These functions are provided by enso and are usable within interpolation expressions, to various effects.
-Do to their nature, these functions should appear at the top-level of an interpolation expression and should not be composed.
+Due to their nature, these functions should appear at the top-level of an interpolation expression and should not be composed.

 ### `render(blockId: string, data?: {})`
 ### `slot()`